-- Your child's palate is repaired with dissolving stitches but the repair is delicate for two months after surgery.
-For the repair to heal well, your child should not put anything hard in his/her mouth. - Try to avoid giving your child a pacifier or bottle.
+Your child's palate is repaired with dissolving stitches, but the repair is delicate for six weeks after surgery.
+For the repair to heal well, your child should not put anything hard in his/her mouth.

+- Try to avoid giving your child a pacifier or bottle.
 This may damage the stitches. - Give your child soft foods for the first 3 weeks, using a cup or spoon.
 Use the side of the spoon only and do not insert past the lips.
 Use a sippy cup that pours easily and has a short spout that does not touch the palate.
 Bring the cup your child uses at home to the hospital so the team can evaluate it. - Offer small amounts of cool liquids every 1 to 2 hours when your child is awake.
 This will keep the mouth and palate moist and clean.
-The cool temperature also helps to sooth the inflammatory response from surgery. - Your child's diet after surgery will progress as follows: - Day of surgery and Day 1 after surgery: liquids.
-Some examples are formula, milk, yogurt, thin cooked cereals, puddings, ice cream, creamed soups, and thinned pureed foods, or Stage I baby foods. - For the next 3 weeks: soft foods.
-Some examples are mashed potatoes, cereal soaked in milk, cooked vegetables, finely ground meats, pasta, bananas, or canned fruits.
-A general rule is that the food item should be easily smashed between 2 fingers - After thick fluids or soft foods, rinse the palate with water using a cup or syringe for 4 weeks (be sure not to touch the palate with the syringe).
-The palate should be rinsed at least 4 times per day. - ➤ Do not feed hard foods, such as hard toast, potato chips, bread sticks, pretzels, or hard candy.
-Hard foods could damage the stitches. - Sometimes your child's nose may get stuffy.
-This may make it difficult for your child to eat.
-You can try saline nose drops found in any pharmacy.
-If the drops don't clear your child's nose, gently use a nasal aspirator or bulb syringe to clean the nose. - Liquid may drip from your child's nose after eating.
-This can occur for up to 3 months after surgery and is not unusual.
-You may need to clear his/her nose with the bulb suction.
+The cool temperature also helps to sooth the swelling and inflammation from surgery.

+Your child's diet after surgery will progress as follows:

+- Day of surgery and Day 1 after surgery: Liquids.
+Some examples are formula, milk, yogurt, thin cooked cereals, puddings, ice cream, creamed soups, and thinned pureed foods, or Stage I baby foods. - For the next 3 weeks: Soft foods.
+Examples include mashed potatoes, cereal soaked in milk, cooked vegetables, finely ground meats, pasta, bananas, or canned fruits.
+A general rule is that the food item should be easily smashed between 2 fingers. - After thick fluids or soft foods, rinse the palate with water using a cup or syringe for 4 weeks (be sure not to touch the palate with the syringe).
+The palate should be rinsed at least 4 times per day. - Do not feed hard foods, such as hard toast, potato chips, bread sticks, pretzels, or hard candy.
+Hard foods could damage the stitches.